swcool/swcool.github.io/_posts/2013-12-04-markview-membership-features.md

    Password: mypassword
 ```

+  Don't forget to try out sample test for each feature in below sections.

 <iframe width="420" height="315" src="//www.youtube.com/embed/uNu-lhxo4Vc" frameborder="0" allowfullscreen></iframe>

-To be able to use membership, user need to sign up the memebership plan
-through paypal.
-Membership has 10 days trial period for free.
-Membership
-fee is $10 (USD) for 6 months.

 ## Join Membership Steps
   1. In Markview extension [option page](chrome-extension://ckaohobfbknbdldnafchijkpmfkncdml/options.html),
-     Click Paypal "Membership" Button to go to Paypal to apply, Memebership has 10 days trial period for free.
+     Click Paypal "Membership" Button to go to Paypal to apply, Memebership has 10 days trial period for free, membership fee is $10 (USD) for 6 months.
   2. After we recieve notice from Paypal if user sign up the membership plan successfully, we will send user email to let he/she sign in Markview Service Server.
 (This may take 1 to 12 hours)
   3. Go to Markview Extension Option page, click "Membership Access" to sign in, after "Membership Access" button
      turn Green, you are ready to use membership features.